 Use eco-friendly lighting

 Another way to save energy is to swap your incandescent bulbs for LED or CFL light bulbs.
 These bulbs don’t use that much energy, lasts 35x longer, and produces a brighter light compared to incandescent bulbs.
-Above all, LED and CFL bulbs don’t emit heat, unlike the the yellowish bulbs we use before.
+Above all, LED and CFL bulbs don’t emit heat, unlike the yellowish bulbs we use before.

 In addition, some LED light variants emit light at a specific blue wavelength, mimicking natural light.
 These LED lights are ‘human-centric’ and can help you feel comfortable indoors.